sacredspawns/sously/privacy.md

 ### 1.5 Subscription and billing

-If you purchase Sously Pro, your purchase is processed by **Google Play Billing** and managed by **RevenueCat**.
-We receive a subscription status (active / inactive / lifetime) keyed to your Firebase user ID, plus enough metadata to show your tier in Settings.
-We do **not** receive your credit card or payment information.
+If you purchase Sously Pro, your purchase is processed by **Google Play Billing** (Android) or **Apple's In-App Purchase system** (iOS), and managed end-to-end by **RevenueCat**.
+We receive a subscription status (active / inactive / lifetime), the SKU you purchased, and the renewal/expiration timestamp — all keyed to your Firebase user ID, so your Pro entitlement follows you across devices and platforms.
+We do **not** receive your credit card or payment information; that stays with Google or Apple.

+If you share a Sously household, your subscription status (only — not the SKU or pricing) is mirrored to the household record so the second member's app can see "shared Pro by [your display name]".

 RevenueCat's privacy policy: [https://www.revenuecat.com/privacy](https://www.revenuecat.com/privacy)